autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 And, they were oddly excited that I was buying the axe.
 The man was beaming as he told me it was new to their inventory, having just been brought in a few days prior by ‘some guy’.
 I zoned out the details as I perused the stickers at the counter, snagging one that said “BIG FOOT IS REAL AND I HELPED HIM COMMIT TAX FRAUD."
 (Maybe you'll see it on my laptop at the next [show?](/shows))

 We mentioned we’d be passing through town again the next day.
-They encouraged us to stop by and chimed, "we'll be here!"
+They encouraged us to return and chimed, "we'll be here!"

 The woman laughed as she handed me the receipt.
 “Our business name isn’t even on here!”
 We gave it no thought.